 There are some seriously stunning beaches in these parts – especially Porthcurno beach which is visible from the Minack – and we wished we had a bit more time to explore.
 Britain’s most South-westerly point Land’s End was also on the agenda, but alas, will have to be for next time, “as I was going to St Ives” (lyrics from a truly creepy nursery rhyme).

-Coming soon: Cornwall Part 2: St Ives, Newquay (and Jamie Oliver’s Fifteen Restaurant!)
-In the meantime, why not check out my posts on nearby Lyme Regis or the wonderful Durdle Door and Lulworth Cove – both essentials for a South West England road trip!
+Also check out: Cornwall Part 2: St Ives, Newquay (and Jamie Oliver’s Fifteen Restaurant!)
+And why not check out my posts on nearby Lyme Regis or the wonderful Durdle Door and Lulworth Cove – both essentials for a South West England road trip!